Technology Back to blog

-Privacy implications when embedding third party widgets
+\>Privacy implications when embedding third party widgets_

-By Cody Haricombe on 10 October 2019
+By Cody Haricombe on October 10, 2019

 Finding a Facebook "Like" button or similar social plugin on a website is commonplace these days.
 Website operators often embed these plugins on their websites in order to enhance their presence, as well as the visibility of their products, on social media.
 This post highlights a recent ruling of the Court of Justice of the European Union (herein "CJEU"), where it was held that if you have embedded such a plugin on your website then you are a joint data controller with the provider of the plugin, and considers the potential impact of such ruling from a South African legal perspective.